operator-framework/operator-controller/docs/refs/api/operator-controller-api-reference.md

 PreflightConfig holds the configuration for the preflight checks.
+If used, at least one preflight check must be non-nil.